Slang Sanctuary Records

 Jones started Slang Sanctuary Records in 1999 as a limited edition record label focusing on creative music.
 Since 1999, Slang Sanctuary has released over twenty CDs, including: Jones + Kuhl - Bluebook, Mao Amore - Mao Amore, Boots of Leather - Foil, Brian Jones Quintet - Spellcanon, Brian Jones (Guitar) Quartet - Lux and the Brian Jones Double Quartet - Fivefinger.
 Jones has been involved in presenting two annual musical events in Richmond, VA: The Mingus Awareness Project and the John Cage MUSICIRCUS.
 Recently, Jones has been working on two projects for kids: Broken Record Club, a children's hip-hop EP and an original live jazz score to 5 classic MGM Tom and Jerry cartoons.
 In 2009, Style Weekly named Jones one of the top 40 under 40 in Richmond, VA.

 Since 2001, Jones has taught drum set and percussion extensively in the Richmond community.
-Currently, he is on faculty at the University of Richmond, Virginia Commonwealth University, and the College of William and Mary.
+Currently, he is on faculty at the University of Richmond and the College of William and Mary.
+Jones is also a MA/PhD student in the American Studies Program at the College of William and Mary.
+His research areas include jazz and politics, Miles Davis' life and work during the Bitches Brew period, and Sun Ra/Afrofuturism.
 He lives in Richmond, VA with his wife Caroline, and children Ella, Iris, and Levi.